 What is Psoriatic Arthritis?

 Psoriatic arthritis is a chronic disease characterized by a form of inflammation of the skin and joints.
 About 15%-25% of patients with psoriasis also develop an inflammation of their joints.
 Psoriatic arthritis is a systemic rheumatic disease that can not only cause inflammation of the skin, but in the eyes, heart, kidneys, and lungs as well.
-Currently, the cause of psoriatic arthritis is unknown, but a combination of genetic, immune, and environmental facts is likely involved.
+Currently, the cause of psoriatic arthritis is unknown, but a combination of genetic, immune, and environmental factors is likely involved.

 Psoriatic Arthritis Symptoms